 It can be used for various calculations with a calculated custom field, which we will be looking at later.
 This is how it looks when you are editing a task.
 You just fill in the number.

 This is a numeric custom field with a default value (starting point) that will automatically increase by 1 for each new issue that is created until it reaches the maximum value within "from-to" range.
-When the maximum range is reached, the counting starts again from the beginning (from).
+After it reaches the limit, all the following items get the default value (usually 1) so the counting does not start again from the beginning.
 Sequential numbers can be counted globally (one row) or within each project or task type individually (more duplicate rows) depending on whether the respective checkboxes "sequential numbers are counted within" are ticked or not.
 Autoincrement value is pre-filled automatically but can be changed manually.

 The scenario begins with "default value" 1, range "from-to" is set 0-999, checkboxes "sequential numbers are counted within" are not ticked.